vladimirvivien/go-tutorials/README.md

     }
 }
 ```
-It should be noted that writing to standard output can also be done with function `fmt.Printf()` which uses os.Stdout internally:
+The previous program can be updated further to write to a `*os.File` object which also implements `io.Writer`:

 ```go
 func main() {
 	proverbs := []string{